Q: How much does the service cost?

 - The length of time it takes you to reply to our questions

 Typically you would expect that a case would take between 8 and 12 weeks from the time you submit it to the time it is completed.
 Some are resolved much faster, some legally complex cases take much longer.
 You are welcome to contact us and ask for a progress update, but please don’t contact us too frequently.
 The number of times that you do won’t have any effect on how quickly the case is completed and spending too much time on the telephone or answering e-mails will only slow down the handling of your case and others.

 Q: Is the decision of IBAS binding on me and the gambling BUSINESS?

 The Gambling Commission, which acts as IBAS’s ‘Competent Authority’ (the body that approves our status to issue adjudications on disputes) requires that our rulings are not legally binding on customers, so if you are dissatisfied with the outcome of our process you are still free to pursue the issue through the court system.

-The Gambling Commission says that IBAS rulings must be binding on gambling operators up to the value of £10,000.
-If the value of the dispute exceeds this level, then the operator is free to assert that the case should be heard by a court.
-In practice, we have found that there are very few occasions where an operator has refused to adhere to an IBAS ruling, whatever its financial value.
+The Gambling Commission says that IBAS rulings must be binding on gambling businesses up to the value of £10,000.
+If the value of the dispute exceeds this level, then the business is free to assert that the case should be heard by a court.
+In practice, we have found that there are very few occasions where a business has refused to adhere to an IBAS ruling, whatever its financial value.